DSLR vs. Point-and-Shoot Cameras

 • Noise – The sound of the shutter in these cameras can be off-putting.

-• Steep learning curve – Since these cameras, a quite technical, they require extensive training for use.
+• Steep learning curve – Since these cameras are quite technical, they require extensive training for use.

 • Ongoing maintenance and care – These cameras require regular cleaning, maintenance, and care by professionals, which is an added expense.